justbeinggfrank/fastify-auth-boilerplate/README.md

 - Centralized Error Handling: Use a global error handler to catch and format errors consistently.
 - Monitoring: use Datadog
 - Pagination for List Endpoints: Paginate endpoints that return lists to avoid performance issues.
-- Security Headers: Use headers like Content-Security-Policy, X-Content-Type-Options, etc. (Helmet helps with this).
-- Limit Payload Size: Restrict the size of incoming requests to prevent abuse.
 - Database Security: Use parameterized queries/ORMs, least-privilege DB users, and never expose raw errors.

 ---